The Hero’s Problems Deepen

 At this moment victory for the hero seems inevitable.
 Then, the antagonistic forces emerge even stronger.

-This is such a common plot point that many clichés have emerged at this point.
+This is such a common plot point that many clichés have emerged.

 the surprise resurrection

 Here the villain appears dead, but when the hero creeps up to investigate, the villain suddenly jumps up and is now somehow not only unhurt, but actually stronger than he was before.
-At this point, this is no longer believable.
+This might have worked in the 90’s but For the modern audience , this is no longer believable.
 Everyone knows this is not the moment to get stingy with your bullets.
 Double tap that guy and get out of there.
-(Zombieland)

 Villain/hero can absorb a ridiculous amount of damage